-The Food and Drug Administration (FDA) and the White House Office of National Drug Control Policy (ONDCP) created the following guidelines for consumers.
+The US Food and Drug Administration (FDA) and the White House Office of National Drug Control Policy (ONDCP) created the following guidelines for consumers.
 These guidelines were designed to keep people, animals, and the environment safe.

-Step One: Read the Drug Label
+Read the Drug Label

 First, read the drug label or patient information that is packaged with the medication.
 Here, you may find specific information regarding disposal.
 It is important that you do not flush the medication down the toilet unless the instructions tell you to do so.
 This is because drug residues can end up in the water systems—streams, rivers, lakes, and drinking water reservoirs.

-Step Two: Dispose or Drop Off
+Dispose or Drop Off

 - Disposing of the medication in your trash

 - Dropping off your medication at a drug take-back program

 You can throw away expired or unused medication in the trash.
 First you will have to prepare the medication so that it will be in a safer form.
 These instructions apply to both pills and liquids.

 - Remove the medication from its original bottle.
 Mix the drugs with something that would make them unappealing to people or pets who may go through the trash.
 You can use kitty litter or used coffee grounds.